-Seeking to understand how the university can help the individual to undertake,Oftedal et al., (2018)Oftedal et al. (2018) went beyond the classical view of the entrepreneur as an unrestricted and separable agent who organizes resources in his environment to seek an opportunity.
-In an exploratory study, the authors proposed to analyze the university as a contextual framework of action, following the suggestion ofTolbert, David e Sine (2010)Tolbert et al. (2011) to relate research on entrepreneurship and institutional theory.
-Institutional theory provides a basis for the contextual analysis of three dimensions: regulatory, normative and cultural-cognitive, which, together with associated activities and resources, provide stability and meaning to social life.(Scott, 2014)(Scott, 2014).
+Seeking to understand how a university can help an individual to undertake entrepreneurship, Oftedal et al. (2018) move beyond the classical view of an entrepreneur as an unrestricted and distinct agent who organizes resources in his or her environment to find an opportunity.
+In an exploratory study, these authors have proposed analyzing the university as a contextual framework of action, following the suggestion of Tolbert et al. (2011) to relate the research on entrepreneurship and institutional theory.
+Institutional theory provides a basis for the contextual analysis of three dimensions—the regulatory, normative and cultural-cognitive—which, together with associated activities and resources, provide stability and meaning to social life (Scott, 2014).

-The originality and timeliness of the model developed byOftedal et al., (2018)Oftedal et al. (2018) to measure the university context and relate it to the entrepreneurial intention of students, conducted in developed countries, aroused the interest in testing its application in the environment of developing or emerging countries.
-Therefore, the research question that guides this study is: What is the effect of the university context of a developing country on the entrepreneurial intentions of students?
+The originality and timeliness of the model developed by Oftedal et al. (2018) to measure the university context and relate it to the entrepreneurial intention of students, based on their research in developed countries, has aroused the interest in testing its application in the environment of developing or emerging countries.
+Therefore, the research question that guides this study is as follows: What is the effect of the university context of a developing country on the entrepreneurial intention of college students?

-To answer this question, the objective of this article is to measure the effect of the Brazilian university context on the entrepreneurial intentions of students through the three dimensions suggested by institutional theory: regulatory, normative and cognitive.
+To answer this question, the objective of this article is to measure the effect of the Brazilian university context on the entrepreneurial intention of college students through the three dimensions suggested by institutional theory, i.e., the regulatory, normative and cognitive.

 The performance of this study is justified by at least three arguments.
-First, despite the large number of theoretical and empirical studies found in the literature on entrepreneurial intention, there is still a shortage of studies on the role of the institutional context in developing countries.
-"There are few studies that have used" "university context" "as a concept and measure.
-Most of the articles that analyze the efforts made by HEIs in promoting entrepreneurship are descriptive and case studies of good practices."
+First, despite the large number of theoretical and empirical studies on entrepreneurial intention, there is still a shortage of research on the salient role of the institutional context in developing countries.
+A few studies have used the "university context" as a concept and measure.
+However, most of the articles that analyze the efforts of higher education institutes (HEIs) to promote entrepreneurship are descriptive and use case studies of good practices.

-According to, in recent years, academia and public policy makers have increasingly promoted entrepreneurship education programs(Oftedal et al., 2018)(Oftedal et al., 2018) .
-Rooted in these proposals are principles about the company and entrepreneurship, which raise important questions about how entrepreneurship education should be institutionally positioned.
-These questions address theoretical and philosophical challenges, strategic choices and institutional capacity.
+Recently, academics and public policy-makers have increasingly promoted entrepreneurship education programs (Oftedal et al., 2018) .
+Rooted in these proposals are principles about companies and entrepreneurship, which raises important questions about how entrepreneurship education should be institutionally positioned.
+These questions concern theoretical and philosophical challenges, strategic choices and institutional capacities.

-And finally, the third argument is directly linked to the sustainability of the HEIs, as the result of this study can guide the decision -making of public policy managers and managers of the HEIs themselves.
-The world of higher education is in effervescence because not only the number of students, but also the way of teaching was impacted by the crisis of the new coronavirus (Sars-Cov-2), especially in developing countries.
-Most public HEIs canceled academic activities in the first semester of 2020(Paixão, 2020)(Paixão, 2020) .
-In the institutions that maintained their functioning, teachers are being challenged to reallocate their teaching methods and students adapt to the platforms of remote classes.
+Finally, the third argument is directly linked to the sustainability of HEIs, as the results of this study can guide the decision -making of both public policy managers and the managers of HEIs themselves.
+The world of higher education is in flux because not only the number of students but also the method of teaching has been impacted by the COVID-19 pandemic (Sars-Cov-2), especially in developing countries.
+Most public HEIs canceled their academic activities in the first semester of 2020 (Paixão, 2020) .
+In the institutions that maintain their functioning, teachers are being challenged to reallocate their teaching methods, and students must continually adapt to platforms for remote classes.

-In the private education sector, the greatest impact, however, is financial; both on the part of the students-since many face the impossibility of working in the face of the closure of non-essential services, a measure adopted to contain the dissemination of Covid-19-and by the private educational institutions, which face high delinquency rates. and dropout(SEMESP, 2020)(SEMESP, 2020) .
+In the private education sector, the greatest impact, however, has been financial; both on students, since many face the impossibility of working amid the closure of nonessential services—a measure adopted to contain the spread of COVID-19—and on private educational institutions, which have faced high delinquency and dropout rates (SEMESP, 2020) .